mbretschn/express-sharp-server/docs/cluster.md

 # express-sharp-server

-### Clustered Enviroment
+### Cluster

 It is possible to use the middleware in a clustered enviroment, where a number of express servers are started. express-sharp-server middleware can be used in a clustered enviroment.
 However, the caching mechanism needs to be prepared for this purpose, because a asynchronous cache creation can leed into race conditions.
-To deal with this, the Caching funtionality must started in the master as well as in the worker scope.
+To deal with this, the caching funtionality must be started in the master as well as in the worker scope.

 ### Server